 How to Treat a Nerve Impingement

-Treatment for a pinched nerve starts with discontinuing any activity that aggravates the affected nerve.
-For some types of pinched nerves, your doctor may recommend wearing a splint to immobilize the area, done when you have carpal tunnel syndrome, a common pinched nerve condition.
-Learning ways to prevent pain, such as proper sitting and standing postures, help your recovery and prevent future pinched nerves.
+Treatment starts with discontinuing any activity that aggravates the affected discomfort.
+For some types of pinched nerves, your doctor may recommend wearing a splint to immobilize the area.
+This is common when you have carpal tunnel syndrome, a common condition.
+Learning ways to prevent pain, proper sitting and standing postures, help your recovery, and prevent future discomfort.

 Further Pinched Nerve Treatments

-When simple lifestyle changes don’t relieve the discomfort, physical therapy can help you learn to stretch and strengthen muscles near the pinched nerve to relieve pressure.
+When simple lifestyle changes don’t relieve the discomfort, physical therapy can help you learn to stretch and strengthen muscles to relieve pressure.
 Over-the-counter pain relievers help to relieve inflammation and pain.
 Corticosteroid injections reduce pain and swelling.

 While your doctors at Redefine Healthcare always start with the least invasive treatments for pain, minimally invasive surgery may be required.
 The ligament that houses your carpal tunnel may need to be severed.
 If you need more extensive pinched nerve in the back treatment, your doctor may remove a bulging disc or bone spurs.

-Ignoring back pain makes it harder to treat, and an early diagnosis prevents further damage.
+Ignoring back pain makes it harder to treat.
+Early diagnosis prevents further damage.
 Contact Redefine Healthcare today.
-With locations in Union, Paterson, Clifton and Edison, you can receive compassionate care close to home.
+With locations in Union, Paterson, Clifton, and Edison, you can receive compassionate care close to home.
 Pain management specialists get you on the path to a pain-free life as quickly as possible.